 What is the Marketing Mix 4P?

-Organizations often wish to use the marketing mix in order to deploy their marketing strategy as effectively as possible.
-In the 1960s, the American marketeer, E. Jerome McCarthy, provided a framework by means of the marketing mix – 4 P’s.
+Organizations often wish to use the traditional marketing mix in order to deploy their marketing strategy as effectively as possible.
+In the 1960s, the American marketeer, E. Jerome McCarthy, provided a framework by means of the marketing mix: the 4 P’s.